Nova-Game-Engine/Nova-Desktop/README.md

-# template-cmake
-# Has
+# Nova Desktop

-- Nova Logger (v1.0.3)
-- Core - app architecture
-- CPM and libraries in Libs.cmake
+- doesnt support rendering !
+- For now doesn't do anything much is only used for Nova Renderer and control.
+This will be used mainly in the future